KwanLab/Autometa/docs/source/running-autometa.rst

 Autometa Docker image, tagged with the name of the current Git branch.

 To use this tagged version (or any other Autometa image tag) add the argument ``--autometa_image tag_name`` to the nextflow run command

-.. todo:: Below python specific maybe there should be two "running..." files, one for nextflow and one for python?

 Running modules